gazda/the-robot-problem/README.md

 - JUnit 4 was used for tests instead of new JUnit 5 which GA release is available since September, 2017.
 The decision was based on preexisting familiarity with JUnit 4.
 - Although the test coverage is 100% of lines not all representative test cases were added and probably some interesting edge cases are missing.
+- Sample of UML diagrams is located in `uml_diagrams` folder.